-I did not feed into the control drama, I simply pointed out the fallacious reasoning in such a myopic and limited worldview – we all have faults.
+I did not feed into the control drama, I simply pointed out the fallacious reasoning in such a narrow and limited worldview – we all have faults.
 And I certainly have mine.

 I responded to the person wishing to contribute to their life, not to the control tactic wishing to take its control away.
 The two responses are an eternity apart.

-Every answer given is quintessentially superficial; never even coming close to broaching substance.
+Every answer given is perfectly superficial; never even coming close to broaching substance.